evought/VCard-Tools/README.md

 and their dependencies.

-I am doing most of my development on a Intel-based Fedora Linux 20 workstation.
+I am doing most of my development on a Intel-based Fedora Linux 20 workstation and the Continuous Integration server regularly tests the code in a clean Ubuntu Linux environment.

 # Installation of Sources #